keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Iselore/Armide Lore.md

 #### Step 1: Research
 - [ ] Investigate into the powerful spellcasters of Velen.
 Faridoon could be of use.
 - [ ] Figure out where the Druid Circles are.
 Ideally the Circle of the Stars, but that will most definitely prove to be extremely difficult.
+	- There is a Druid in Lightkeep named Aurosiph.
+She is both a wizard and a druid, related to Ceres but was also very well esteemed in Alar.
+She is a very old Elf, and she Might know about the Star Druids.
 - [ ] Convince said Circle(s) to help me through any means possible.
 Threats and blackmail is NOT ideal but anything to make it work.

 #### Step 2